 Type |

 Field - The Access level will apply at the field level (selected field*).
-Record - The Access Level restriction will apply at the record level. |
+Record - The Access Level restriction will apply for the selected records.
+Section - The Access Level will apply to one or more App's Sections. |

 Conditions